 Sunday morning worship at First Presbyterian Church, Lowville, is at 10:00 a.m.
 We practice a simple worship style with an emphasis on involvement in worship.
 On an "average" Sunday, singing is led by our choir, and there is a children's sermon.
 We sing both traditional and contemporary hymns, although we still tend to the traditional.
 We provide a nursery for infants and toddlers, and Sunday school meets during worship after the children's sermon.

-The pastor normally leads us in the first part of the service in order to set the tone for morning worship, but otherwise worship leadership at FPC, Lowville, is shared by many.
-On any given Sunday, lay people will lead the Prayers of the Church, and members of the church will give the "Time with God's Children" (Children's Sermon).
+The pastor leads us in our service, lay people lead the Prayers of the Church, and the pastor and members of the church will give the "Time with God's Children" (Children's Sermon).

 Special Worship Services

 In addition to Sunday morning worship, we hold special services at various times of the year.
 We have been holding an evening mid-week (Wednesday) service during Lent that offers a time of prayer, scripture, silence and song.
 During Lent, we join with other Lowville churches to participate in Wednesday noon services followed by a fellowship meal, and we host one of these services each year.
-For some years, we have joined with other churches for Good Friday services.
+Some years, we join with other churches for Good Friday services.
 We hold an evening Good Friday service.
 On Christmas Eve, we hold services at 5:00 pm, which are designed for young families and at 10:00 pm, with the service being the traditional candlelight service.

 As a Presbyterian church, we practice open communion.
 All of those who feel themselves to be disciples of Christ are invited to participate, and we encourage children who have been instructed in the meaning of communion by their parents to take the sacrament.